WestDRI/wgpages/content/stencil.md

  6.0  7.0  8.0  0.0
  4.0  5.0  0.0  0.0
 ```

-> **Note**: this last example works on Metal, breaks on Threads, for the reasons that will become clear in a
-> minute.

 It starts by doing the right thing (copying the inner elements A at the start of B), but then it keeps going
 past the end of `@inn(A)` in y-dimension: